analog-nico/fire-up/README.md

 ## Change History

 - v0.4.0 (forthcoming)
+  - `this` within the factory method of a module now points to `module.exports`.
   - **Minor Braking Change:** Renamed `FILE_STATUS_...` constants to `MODULE_STATUS_...`.
 - v0.3.2 (2014-07-01)
   - Updated dependencies